Sathimantha/rukrakaganno.org/_posts/2024-03-08-the-dankombuwa-beekeeping-for-honey-production-project-story.md

   sustainable livelihoods and forest conservation. "
 author: Ruk
 ---
-# The Dankombuwa Beekeeping for Honey Production - Project Story
+# The Dankombuwa Beekeeping for Honey Production

 Ruk Rakaganno, the tree society of Sri Lanka is a non profit, volunteer based, non-governmental organisation founded in 1975 during an era in which people had started to destroy forests extensively and conservation was not a major concern in the society.
 The only other functioning environmental non-governmental society was the Wild Life and Nature Protection Society, whose main concern was to protect wildlife.
 Ruk Rakaganno  was initiated to  mainly concentrate on preserving trees and forests, which are home to a great variety of plants and animals.